+Estimating the proportion of different lithologies in the subsurface is an important task in geology and geophysics.
+One method for doing this is by using 3-D shear-wave velocity (Vs) models, which can be obtained through seismic surveys or other geophysical techniques.
+Different lithologies have different Vs values, so by analyzing the Vs model, it is possible to estimate the proportion of different lithologies in the subsurface.
+This is because the Vs values are related to the elastic properties of the rocks, which in turn are related to their composition and structure.
+For example, sedimentary rocks typically have lower Vs values than igneous or metamorphic rocks.

-The method of building a lithology proportion map by means of 3-D S-wave velocity has previously been used by Takeuchi et al.(2019) \cite{TAKEUCHI2019} and Sun et.al(2022).
-This method firstly assumes a priori probability map of lithology as $P^{x}_{(i)}$, where '$i$' is the type of rock and '$x$' is the location of that rock.
-This priori probability allows local lithological features to be considered.
+The use of 3-D S-wave velocity for lithology proportion estimation has been previously demonstrated by Takeuchi et al. (2019) \cite{TAKEUCHI2019} and Sun et al. (2022) \cite{SUNY2022}.
+This method involves assuming a priori probability map of lithology as $P^{x}_{(i)}$, where '$i$' represents the type of rock and '$x$' represents the location of that rock.
+This prior probability allows local lithological features to be considered.

-In the prior probability map, the lithology of the UC is estimated from the geological map, while the lithology of the MC and LC are estimated based on the average crustal composition of East China\cite{Gao1998}.
-Table.\ref{tab:priorprob} shows the a priori probability map, there are SED(Sediments), BAS(Basalt), GRA, BGN-GGN(Granite Gneiss, Biotite Gneiss), MGW, and SLT-PHY-QSC(Slate, Phyllite, Schist) in UC layer.
-In MC layer there are BGN-GGN(Granite Gneiss, Biotite Gneiss) and AMP(Amphibolite).
-IGR(Intermediate granulite),MGR(Mafic Granulite), GAB(Gabbro), MPE (Metapelite) and MTL(Mantle Materials) are in LC layer.
+In the prior probability map, the lithology of the upper crust (UC) is estimated from the geological map, while the lithology of the middle crust (MC) and lower crust (LC) are estimated based on the average crustal composition of East China \cite{Gao1998}.
+Table \ref{tab:priorprob} shows the a priori probability map, with SED (Sediments), BAS (Basalt), GRA (Granite), BGN-GGN (Granite Gneiss, Biotite Gneiss), MGW (Metagraywacke), and SLT-PHY-QSC (Slate, Phyllite, Schist) in the UC layer.
+In the MC layer, there are BGN-GGN (Granite Gneiss, Biotite Gneiss) and AMP (Amphibolite).
+In the LC layer, there are IGR (Intermediate Granulite), MGR (Mafic Granulite), and MPE (Metapelite).

 An a posteriori probability lithology map is then developed by establishing a mathematical connection between the crustal P-wave velocity $V_P^{obs}$ and rock type proportion.
-The $V_P^{obs}$ velocity is calculated from S-wave velocity $V_S^{obs}$ by means of the empirical equation\cite{Brocher2005},as eq.\ref{Eq:vstovp}, with the S-wave velocity having been derived from the 3-D velocity model constructed by means of the gravity-seismology joint inversion method as described earlier, and
+The observed $V_P$ velocity is calculated from the observed S-wave velocity $V_S^{obs}$ using the empirical equation \cite{Brocher2005}, as shown in Eq. \ref{Eq:vstovp}.
+The S-wave velocity is derived from the 3-D velocity model constructed using the gravity-seismology joint inversion method, as described earlier.

 where $V_P^{obs}$ and $V_S^{obs}$ are wave velocities at location 'x' as derived from the geophysical model.
 The a posteriori probability of a rock type can be calculated:

 where $P(x|i)$ refers to the a priori probability and $P(V_P^{obs}|i)$ represents the probability of $V_P^{obs}$ when a certain rock occurs, $P(V_P^{obs}(x|i))$is sampled from a gaussian distribution with mean and standard deviation summarized in in Tab.4 \cite{Christensen1995,Huang2013}.